jerdeb/lodqa/README.md

 ## License
 This work is licensed under the MIT licensed

+## How to Cite
+There are two ways how this repository can be cited:
+1. Cite one of the publications;
+2. Jeremy Debattista. lodqa - LOD Cloud Crawler for Quality Assessment with Luzzu.
+(2016).

 ## Publications
 Are LOD Cloud Datasets Well Represented?
-A Data Representation Quality Survey (Under Review) (pdf)
+A Data Representation Quality Survey (Under Review) (['pdf']('https://www.researchgate.net/publication/301765676_Are_LOD_Datasets_Well_Represented_A_Data_Representation_Quality_Survey'))

 ## Acknowledgements
 I would like to thank Sören Auer, Christoph Lange, and Aidan Hogan for their valuable contribution towards this work.